sabreking/Material-Design-Colors-For-Beginners/README.md

 A simple CSS for easy use of Material Design colors **no matter what framework you are using**, Bootstrap, Foundation etc.
 #New feature v1.0.0
-Text with Alpha Values as suggested by the Google Material Design Specifications
+**Text with Alpha Values as suggested by the Google Material Design Specifications**

 ##White text
+White text to be used on brighter shades of colors
 >blue has just been used as the background for contrast, You can use the text on any background

 ```html
         <div class="blue whitetext-main">
         <p style="font-size:50px">whitetext-main</p>